10 – The Same Boy You’ve Always Know

 # 2 – Dead Leaves and the Dirty Ground:

-This punk-induced banger is one of their most well-known songs, and is one of the greatest opening songs for an album.
+This punk-induced banger is one of their most well-known songs and one of the greatest opening songs for an album.
 Dead Leaves, along with their other big hit, Fell In Love With a Girl, helped the White Stripes break on through to the other side of Mainstream success and respectability, and I feel like this is the song every person should listen to if they’re looking to get into the White Stripes and Jack White; the song perfectly captures the epoch of the 21st century where music was beginning to transition from post-grunge/pop punk to the kind of Independently charged rock music we so desperately needed.

 # 1 – Ball And Biscuit